agrc/status-page/site/content/incidents/nevada-network-station-outage.md

 #
 resolved = false
 +++
-Five stations are down in the Reno, Nevada area.
+Five stations are down in the Reno, Nevada area which does not allow for a network solution.

+- Incline Village
+- Reno
+- Yerington
+- Geriach

 Most users will have to use the MS_ or single base connections.
-A resolution time is unknown because of the complexity of the station locations.
+A resolution time is unknown.
 We will post updates as they become available.

 ## Update

 The Fernley station is back online.
-This is still below the threshold for a network solution. {{< track "2023-04-18T13:30:00" >}}
+This is still below the threshold for a network solution.
+Yerington received a new part that requires an install before coming back online. {{< track "2023-04-18T13:30:00" >}}